From Vision to Reality: The Story of Beehive Care & Training Group

 For more than three and a half decades, Chelsea has devoted herself to the Health & Social Care field.
 Her journey began at the age of 13 as a volunteer tea girl, evolving over the years into roles focused on recruitment and training, which she has pursued for the past 16 years.
 Working as the Care Ambassador project lead in Devon, Chelsea started her path to igniting the passion in individuals to join the care sector, always driven by her unwavering commitment to nurturing talent within the industry.

 She derives immense joy from identifying and fostering the potential within others.
 Chelsea is also a qualified Health & Social Care trainer, finding fulfilment in the "lightbulb moments" that mark the transformative learning process for her students.
-Her passion is to enable her learners to be the best equipped in their roles whether they are new or a veteran to the care sector.
+Her passion is to enable her learners to be the best equipped in their roles, whether they are new or veterans to the care sector.

 Outside of work, Chelsea enjoys a variety of hobbies, including fixing things—often her 1970 VW Beetle—watching films at the cinema, collecting comic books, and delving into the study of true crimes, leveraging her qualifications in Criminology to deepen her knowledge in this area.